fitzterra/volt-div/README.md

 Measurement code and calculations
 ---------------------------------
-When using a properly designed voltage divider as above, the following should be
+When using a properly designed voltage divider as above, the following facts are
-true:
+known:

   * The input voltage to the *ADC* would never exceed the maximum allowed voltage (as long as the Vin value was correctly specced)